bengtmartensson/AGirs/README.md

 * [LiquidCrystal_I2C](https://github.com/marcoschwartz/LiquidCrystal_I2C) version 1.1.2 or later.
  Can be installed by the library manager within the Arduino IDE (Sketch -> Include library -> Manage libraries, name LiquidCrystal I2C (Category: Display)).
-Needed also if not using an LCD display.
+If the preprocessor symbol `LCD` is defined in `src/GirsLib/LedLcdManager.cpp`, this is needed also if not actually using an LCD display.

 ## Questions and answers

 * How do I setup Lirc to use this?

 Use the `girs` driver contained in the recent official upstream Lirc distribution.
-This is described in a document `girs.html`, also contained in the distro.
+This is described in a document `girs.html`, [available online](http://lirc.org/html/girs.html). also contained in the (recent) distro.
-The document is also [available online](http://lirc.org/html/girs.html).

 * What are Makefiles doing in an Arduino project?